“You can’t always get what you want but if you try sometimes, you might just find that you get what you need”

-It’s if God or The Universe or whatever label you choose to call a force greater than ourselves, decided to intervene and let me know that whatever I wanted was not necessarily what I needed, or that the path that I’ve chosen was not necessarily the best way to get to what I wanted.
+It’s as if God or the Universe or whatever label you choose to call that force greater than ourselves, decided to intervene and let me know that whatever I wanted was not necessarily what I needed, or that the path that I’ve chosen was not necessarily the best way to get to what I wanted.

-Most of us have the tendency to think that everything that we want or desire works in our best interest but I’ve now learned that is not always true.
+Most of us have the tendency to think that everything that we want or desire works in our best interest but I’ve now learned that’s not always true.

 In hindsight, I realized that many things that I previously wanted would not have aligned with who I am now.
 In other words, some of the things or experiences I thought I wanted ended up not being what I needed to get to where I am today.